 We were concerned that the trade booth could create an intimidating atmosphere for usability testing.
 We did not know ahead of time how the booth layout would affect participant privacy and distraction, which in turn would hamper the concentration of a single participant asked to "think aloud" while completing a task.
-We decided to use Co-discovery, where two participants work together to complete a task.
+We decided to use co-discovery, where two participants work together to complete a task.
 Co-discovery yields higher quality verbal communication between paired participants than single participants.
 The pair typically converse for their own benefit to complete the task, as opposed to a single participant who is communicating solely for the test facilitator's benefit.

 In the trade show context, we felt it unreasonable to pair strangers.
-Instead, we looked for people who visited the booth with a friend or associates, and encouraged them to be our participants.
+Instead, we looked for people who visited the booth with a friend or associates and encouraged them to be our participants.
 Still, we did use single participants if no pair was around at the moment.
 In these instances, and given the predicted short test cycles, we used active intervention in order to elicit high quality think aloud comments.
-This approach was also advocated in a web discussion forum on usability testing at conferences (IXDA, 2007).
-However, we were surprised to find that we only once had to ask one participant what they were thinking; normally, single participants provided textbook examples of the think aloud technique.
-We surmise that this is the result of the informality of our private testing area, the relaxed trade show atmosphere of the attendees, and their keen interest in the product.
+Active intervention was also advocated in a Web discussion forum on usability testing at conferences (IXDA, 2007).
+We were somewhat surprised at how well this worked.
+Only once did we have to ask a participant what they were thinking, all others proved textbook examples of the think aloud technique.
+We surmise that this is the result of the informality of our private testing area, the relaxed trade show atmosphere of the attendees, and participants' keen interest in the product.

 In practice, we gleaned equally high quality think-aloud and co-discovery comments from both individual and paired participants.
 We certainly observed the engagement of paired participants with each other as the research has reported.
-However, we also found that it was quite common for one participant to break off his conversation and attention to the task; the participant would explain her thoughts to us or ask a question, while the partner carried on alone.
+However, we also found that it was quite common for one participant to break off his conversation and attention to the task.
+The participant would explain her thoughts to us or ask a question, while the partner carried on alone.
 We used active intervention on both the single and paired participants to work in guiding questions at appropriate times.